GT5670/we-gitops/docs/pipelines.md

 # Gitops Pipelines

-#:_mod-docs-content-type: PROCEDURE

 [id="customizing-the-config-file_{context}"]
 = Customizing the `config.yaml` file

 Use this procedure to customize the `config.yaml` file before integrating products and external services.
 Customizing this file ensures that your integrations and preferences are preserved during installation.

-.Prerequisites
+== Prerequisites

 * You have access to the OpenShift Web Console.

-* You plan to integrate at least one external product or service (For example, {RHACSShortName} or Quay).
+* You plan to integrate at least one external product or service.
+For example, {RHACSShortName} or Quay.

-* (Optional) Forked software catalog repository URL. {ProductShortName} provides a catalog of software templates that help developers scaffold applications.
-To customize these templates, fork the repository before installation.
+* (Optional) You have forked the software catalog repository. {ProductShortName} uses this catalog to scaffold developer applications.

 ..
 In your browser, go to the link:https://github.com/redhat-appstudio/tssc-sample-templates[{ProductShortName} software catalog repository].
 ..
-Click *Fork* to fork the repository.
+Click *Fork*.
 ...
-Uncheck the box labeled *Copy the `main` branch only*.
+Clear the checkbox labeled *Copy the `main` branch only*.
 ..
-When the fork is created, copy its URL and save it in the `private.env` file.
+After the fork is created, copy its URL and save it in the `private.env` file.
 ..
-In the forked repository, click *main* to open the branch/tag dropdown.
+In the forked repository, click *main* to open the branch or tag dropdown.
 ..
 Under *Tags*, select the release that matches your {ProductShortName} version.
-+

 [NOTE]
 ====
-Update your fork periodically to include changes from the upstream repository.
+Update your fork regularly to include changes from the upstream repository.
 ====

-.Procedure
+== Procedure

 .
 In the OpenShift console, switch to the *Administrator* perspective.
 .
 Go to *Workloads* > *ConfigMaps*.
 .
-From the Project drop down list, select {ProductShortName}.
+From the *Project* list, select the `{ProductShortName}` namespace.
 .
 Open the `rhtap-cli-config` ConfigMap.
 .
-Select the *YAML* view and navigate to where `config.yaml` parameters are defined.
+Select the *YAML* view and locate the section that defines `config.yaml` parameters.

 [[managesubscription-note]]
-+
 [NOTE]
 ====
-* If your cluster already includes the required subscriptions or operators, you can prevent the installer from creating new ones by setting the `manageSubscription` property to `false`.
+To avoid reinstalling operator subscriptions already present on your cluster, set `manageSubscription: false`.

-** `manageSubscription: true` (default): The installer manages and installs all required operator subscriptions.
+* `manageSubscription: true` (default): The installer manages and installs all required operator subscriptions.
-* `manageSubscription: false`: The installer skips installing required operator subscriptions because it assumes they already exist on the cluster.
+* `manageSubscription: false`: The installer skips installing required operator subscriptions.

-** Ensure that the pre-installed operators are link:https://docs.redhat.com/en/documentation/red_hat_trusted_application_pipeline/{ProductVersion}/html/release_notes_for_red_hat_trusted_application_pipeline_1.5/con_support-matrix_default[compatible with {ProductShortName}].
-Incompatible versions or configurations may cause the installation to fail.
+Ensure that existing operators are link:https://docs.redhat.com/en/documentation/red_hat_trusted_application_pipeline/{ProductVersion}/html/release_notes_for_red_hat_trusted_application_pipeline_1.5/con_support-matrix_default[compatible with {ProductShortName}].
+Incompatible versions may cause installation failure.
 ====

 .
 Update the following fields as needed: